pwilmart/Start_Here/README.md

 * [talk_to_repo_example](https://github.com/pwilmart/talk_to_repo_example) - How to turn meeting content into repositories

-* [ABRF_2020](https://github.com/pwilmart/ABRF_2020) - How to use GitHub to support scientific research
+* [ABRF_2020](https://github.com/pwilmart/ABRF_2020) - How to use GitHub to support scientific research and education

-* [ASMS-2013_search-engine-comparison](https://github.com/pwilmart/ASMS-2013_search-engine-comparison) - How to compare search engines
+* [ASMS-2013_search-engine-comparison](https://github.com/pwilmart/ASMS-2013_search-engine-comparison) - How to compare database search engines

 * [ASMS_2018](https://github.com/pwilmart/ASMS_2018) - The Internal Reference Scaling (IRS) method